jiangxincode/TagCollection/README.md

 git clone https://github.com/jiangxincode/TagCollection.git
 ```

-If you are not using any package manager, download the [tarball](https://github.com/jiangxincode/TagCollection/archive/master.tar.gz) and this, but you should modify the the path in the plugin/TagCollection.vim
+If you are not using any package manager, download the [tarball](https://github.com/jiangxincode/TagCollection/archive/master.tar.gz) and this, but you should modify the the value of $TAGFILES in the plugin/TagCollection.vim

 ```sh
 cd ~/.vim